 - 2 tablespoon fresh cilantro chopped

 - 3 tablespoon olive oil divided

 - 1 teaspoon Cholula sauce or your favorite hot sauce, plus a little more for vinaigrette

 - Mix together shrimp marinade: Juice of 1 lime, lime zest, minced garlic, 2 tablespoon olive oil, 1 teaspoon Cholula sauce, 1 tablespoon chopped, fresh cilantro with a whisk.

 - Pour shrimp and marinade into a Ziploc bag, squeeze out all of the air and seal.

 - Prepare the corn for grilling.
 Pull back husks and remove all silk.
 Place husks back over corn and place into a pot of cold water with 1 tablespoon salt for 10 minutes (a Bobby Flay method) go ahead and put your wooden shrimp skewers in there to soak before grilling, shake off any excess water and pat corn dry.

 - Preheat grill to medium heat.

 - Thread shrimp onto 4 skewers and brush with a little olive oil

-- Mix together vinaigrette ingredients: juice of 1 lime, 2 tbsp extra virgin olive oil, ¼ tsp salt, ¼ tsp pepper, dash Cholula hot sauce and 1 tbsp finely chopped cilantro.
+- Mix together vinaigrette ingredients: juice of 1 lime, 2 tablespoon extra virgin olive oil, ¼ teaspoon salt, ¼ teaspoon pepper, dash Cholula hot sauce and 1 tablespoon finely chopped cilantro.
 Set aside.